Pranesh1221/JavaScript-Coding-Practice/README.md

 Note that the value of `diameter` is a regular function, whereas the value of `perimeter` is an arrow function.

 With arrow functions, the `this` keyword refers to its current surrounding scope, unlike regular functions!
-This means that when we call `perimeter`, it doesn't refer to the shape object, but to its surrounding scope (window for example).
+This means that when we call `perimeter`, it doesn\'t refer to the shape object, but to its surrounding scope (window for example).

 There is no value `radius` on that object, which returns `undefined`.